curated-tests/routing-external-urls/README.md

 # routing-external-urls

-This example demonstrates that you can rewrite to external URLs in Production, Preview and Development (`vercel dev`).
+This example demonstrates that you can rewrite to external URLs in the Production, Preview and Development (`vercel dev`) Environments.